cunni319/plasma_GCA_2023/README.md

 gathers the proteins from Active GCA and Inactive GCA and makes a heatmap after doing a z-score transformation on the data.
 Age, sex, smoking status, and BMI are denoted at the top of each heatmap for each study participant.

 >top_20_GO_terms_from_DAVID.ipynb

-This script reads in the results from using the online bioinformatics tool DAVID to identify significantly enriched
+This script reads the results from using the online bioinformatics tool DAVID to identify significantly enriched Biological Processes for differentially abundant proteins.
+There are four groups of proteins that were submitted to DAVID:
+1. Differentially abundant proteins higher in Active GCA compared to Healthy controls
+2. Differentially abundant proteins lower in Active GCA compared to Healthy controls
+3. Differentially abundant proteins higher in Inactive GCA compared to Healthy controls
+4. Differentially abundant protein lower in Inactive GCA compared to Healthy controls